Barry Gibb: 1970–1974: Bee Gees' reunion

-1975–1980: Big success for disco works
+1975–1980: big success for disco works

 At the start of 1975, the group moved to Miami at the suggestion of Eric Clapton to work on their new album with R&B producer Arif Mardin in Criteria Studios.
 The first song featuring Gibb's falsetto was 1975's "Nights on Broadway".
 In 1976, Gibb wrote "I Just Want to Be Your Everything", his brother Andy Gibb's first US No. 1, and provided backup vocals.

 During 1976, Gibb met with Vince Melouney and wrote two songs, "Let It Ride" and "Morning Rain", that were never recorded.
 In November 1977, the film Saturday Night Fever was released and its soundtrack became the best-selling soundtrack of all time.
-During 1977, Gibb co-wrote "Emotion", the song remains Samantha Sang's best-known hit.
+During 1977, Gibb co-wrote "Emotion", which remains Samantha Sang's best-known hit.
 Gibb and Galuten wrote "Save Me, Save Me" originally recorded by the group Network and later covered by Frankie Valli, Dusty Springfield, Rare Earth, and Teri DeSario.
 The film Sgt.
 Pepper's Lonely Hearts Club Band, featuring Gibb as Mark Henderson was shown in July 1978.
+Between December 1977 and September 1978, seven songs Barry wrote would reach No. 1 in United States.
 Andy's third single, "Shadow Dancing", which was credited to all four Gibb brothers, was also a US No. 1 single.
 In 1978, Gibb wrote a title song to order for their manager Robert Stigwood's film and stage musical Grease and was later recorded by singer Frankie Valli and reached No. 1 in the US.
 The song contains guitar work by Peter Frampton.
 In February 1978, he provided background vocals for his composition "Ain't Nothing Gonna Keep Me From You" which featured Teri DeSario on vocals.

-After the Bee Gees' successful 1979 Spirits Having Flown Tour to promote the album of the same name, he wrote, produced, and sang on almost all of the songs on Andy Gibb's final album, After Dark, released at the start of 1980.
+After the Bee Gees' successful 1979 Spirits Having Flown Tour to promote the album of the same name, he wrote, produced and sang on almost all of the songs on Andy Gibb's final album, After Dark, released at the start of 1980.